PABlond/PABlond/README.md

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently a working for 3+ years as a freelancer;
-- 🤔 My interests are with javascript programming, React and Node;
+- 🤔 My interests are with javascript programming, React, Python and Node;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.